crate/crate/blackbox/docs/config/cluster.rst

    | *Default:* ``not set``
    | *Runtime:* ``no``

-   Contains a list of names or IP addresses of the master-eligible nodes which will vote in the very first election of a cluster that's bootstrapping for the first time.
+   Contains a list of node names, full-qualified hostnames or IP addresses of the master-eligible nodes which will vote in the very first election of a cluster that's bootstrapping for the first time.
 By default this is not set, meaning it expects this node to join an already formed cluster.
    In development mode, with no discovery settings configured, this step is performed by the nodes themselves, but this auto-bootstrapping is designed to aim development and is not safe for production.
 In production you must